tumble1999/savaslabs.github.io/_posts/2016-06-15-git-merge-conflict-strategies.md

 In these cases, Git leaves the changes made by both your branch and the target (separated by special conflict markers) and notifies you that there was a conflict.

-To complete the merge you must then resolve each of these conflicts by explicitly telling Git what you'd like the post-merged file to include like at these locations.
-To do so you use the following commands:
+To complete the merge you must then resolve each of these conflicts by explicitly telling Git what you'd like the post-merged file to include at these locations.
+To do so use the following commands:

 - `git status` shows you which files need to be resolved.
-- `git add` on a conflicted file(s) tells Git they conflicts are resolved.
+- `git add` on a conflicted file(s) tells Git the conflicts are resolved.
 - `git commit` generates the merge commit completing the merge.